sidney-eliot/3d-artists-handbook/content/theory/composition.md

 ## Tilt Shift Camera
 Tilt shift is used to get straight lines in renders / photographs and for panoramas.
-It’s mainly used in architectural contexts.
-It can also be employed in compositing, but that’s a worst-case scenario.
+It's mainly used in architectural contexts.
+It can also be employed in compositing, but that's a worst-case scenario.
 To do this, the camera should optimally be at an 90° angle, then one changes the shift amount on the desired axis.
 (In Blender, this is in the camera tab.)

 ![[Pasted image 20230604162416.png|950]]